happydasch/llm_advisory/README.md

 Projects using `LLM Advisory`:

-- `BT LLM Advisory` - A backtrader trading strategy advisory, which generates trade advises.
+- [Backtrader LLM Advisory](https://github.com/happydasch/bt_llm_advisory) - A backtrader trading strategy advisory, which generates trade advises.
 Multiple advisors are available which generate data from a running strategy.

 ## Quickstart